Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/RailroadVehicle.md

   True if this vehicle is currently docked to a platform.
 - <code id="is-reversed">isReversed</code> boolean

-  True if the vehicle is placed reversed on the track.
+  True if the vheicle is placed reversed on the track.
 ### Method <code id="get-train">getTrain</code> () → train
 Returns the train of which this vehicle is part of.